Bluehost Web Hosting Help

 - Enter the name for the directory, this will appear whenever someone access the directory.

 Adding A User

-- Under Create user, add a username in the the username box.
+- On the Password Directories page, scroll down and under Create user, add a username in the the username box.

 The folder you selected will now require a username and password to gain access.
 You can use the username and password you created to gain access.

 What should I do if I am having problems with multiple password prompts on my password protected directory?

 Password Protect a File